pace-neutrons/Horace/documentation/smg/10_build_release_process.md

 5. PR created for merge into Release branch (`rel_m_n`) *and* `master` branch.
 If this is the first release patch, the branch will need to be created
 6. If the build and test of the PR to the Release branch succeeds on all platforms, that build artifact can be released to the target platform as version `m.n.o+1`

-If the hotfix is being done out-of-hours the PR can be merged by the developer WITHOUT review provided all tests pass, but the branch should not be deleted and should be reviewed as the earliest opportunity.
+If the hotfix is being done out-of-hours the PR can be merged by the developer WITHOUT review provided all tests pass, but the branch should not be deleted and should be reviewed at the earliest opportunity.

-On any Horace release branch, the associate version of Herbert (`Rm_n_x`) will remain unchanged except for patches.
+On any Horace release branch, the associated version of Herbert (`Rm_n_x`) will remain unchanged except for patches.

 The same caveats apply about the Horace build dependencies on Herbert.